robertoszek/pleroma-bot/README.md

 If you plan on retrieving tweets from an account which has their tweets **protected**, you'll also need the following:
 * Consumer Key and Secret.
 You'll find them on your project app keys and tokens section at [Twitter's Developer Portal](https://developer.twitter.com/en/portal/dashboard)
 * Access Token Key and Secret.
+You'll also find them on your project app keys and tokens section at [Twitter's Developer Portal](https://developer.twitter.com/en/portal/dashboard).
-You can obtain them by running [this](https://github.com/joestump/python-oauth2/wiki/Twitter-Three-legged-OAuth-Python-3.0) locally, while being logged in with a Twitter account which follows or is the owner of the protected account
+Alternatively, you can obtain the Access Token and Secret by running [this](https://github.com/joestump/python-oauth2/wiki/Twitter-Three-legged-OAuth-Python-3.0) locally, while being logged in with a Twitter account which follows or is the owner of the protected account

 Create a ```config.yml``` file in the same path where you are calling ```pleroma-bot```.
 There's a config example in this repo called ```config.yml.sample``` that can help you when filling yours out:
 ```yaml